leftfield-geospatial/homonim/docs/api.rst

     :end-before: [correct-end]

-In the next snippet, we use :class:`~homonim.compare.RasterCompare` to compare the source and corrected aerial images with a second reference.
+In the next segment, we use :class:`~homonim.compare.RasterCompare` to compare the source and corrected aerial images with a second reference.
 The tabulated results give an indication of surface reflectance accuracy before and after correction.

 .. literalinclude:: examples/api_example.py
     :language: python